grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 ## Final production todos
 --------------------------------------------------------------------------------
-* [ ] try adding xelatex engine to tex generation make line (if it works, add texlive-xetex to requirements for software in README, I think?)
+* [X] try adding xelatex engine to tex generation make line (if it works, add texlive-xetex to requirements for software in README, I think?)
+    * See note in latex compiling notes
 * [ ] Remove date line from Makefile? (and lines that mention it in README)
 * [ ] do a final review of back cover text and what to do if you enjoyed the book text
 * [ ] create a what to do if you enjoyed the book page to replace the contact page: